 Students.
-Participants from two high schools in a Southeastern state (subsequently referred to as School A and School B) were part of a larger study examining the research team's universal SEL curriculum focusing on AP/IB students' academic and emotional well-being (i.e., the ACE Program).
-A total of 155 IB students (59.4% female 40.6% male; 48.1% White) from School A and 176 AP students (60.2% female 39.8% male; 61.1% White) from School B participated in the universal curriculum.
-A total of 49 9th grade students (n = 28 IB students from School A; n = 21 AP students from School B) participated in the MAP intervention (see

-Procedures used to identify students) and completed surveys to assess their perceptions of the acceptability of the MAP intervention.
+Participants from two high schools in a southeastern state (subsequently referred to as School A and School B) were part of a larger study examining the research team's universal SEL curriculum focusing on AP/IB students' academic and emotional well-being (i.e., the ACE program).
+A total of 155 IB students (59.4% female, 40.6% male, 48.1% White) from School A and 176 AP students (60.2% female, 39.8% male, 61.1% White) from School B participated in the universal curriculum.
+A total of 49 ninth-grade students (n =28 IB students from School A; n = 21 AP students from School B) participated in the MAP intervention (see Identification of Students for MAP) and completed surveys to assess their perceptions of the acceptability of the MAP intervention.
 The MAP sample was relatively diverse and majority female (67.9% School A, 61.9% School B).
 See Table 1 for additional details about the student participants.